robertdebock/learn-terraform/ADVANCED/local-exec.md

 ## Assignment

 - [ ] Use the `local-exec` provisioner to write an IP-address into a file for this Terraform code.

-You will need to use the [documentation for azurerm_network_interface](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/network_interface) to get the `private_ip_address`.
+For Azure you will need to use the [documentation for azurerm_network_interface](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/network_interface) to get the `private_ip_address`.

+### Azure

 ```hcl
 resource "azurerm_resource_group" "rg" {